We may receive compensation when you click on links to products from our partners.

 It’s all very well and good to have high hopes, but in the heat of a meeting, such a rational question might slip out in a format that’s Not Quite Right.

-Here’s the three key steps to nailing that tricky conversation.
+Here are the three key steps to nailing that tricky conversation.

 1. Do your research